 It is your responsibility to ensure you attend all the exams you have been entered for; those which are detailed on your timetable.
+Please note if you do not attend the scheduled exam, you will not be able to sit this on a different date.
 If you do not take an exam, you will be charged the entry costs that the school has already paid.

 If you are ill, you MUST call the school by 8:00am on the morning of the exam and ask to speak to the Exams Officer.
-You will also need to provide medical evidence to support the reason for not being able to take an exam.
+You will also need to provide medical evidence to support the reason for not being able to take an exam, but unless extreme unforeseeable circumstances please attend all exams.